mirzakhany/blog/content/posts/who-i-am-and-why-i-made-this-blog.md

   - uncategorized
 ---

+I am Mohsen and this is why I started my blog

-My name is mohsen, I’m a software developer and DevOps. most of the time and for my daily projects I'm using Golang or python as a programming language.
+My name is mohsen.
+I am originally from Iran and currently living in Stockholm, Sweden.
+I’m a software and DevOps engineer.

+Most of the time and for my daily projects, I’m using Golang or python as a programming language.
-On DevOps side I used docker swarm, Kubernetes, and docker-compose and I’m happy with helm to manage my Kubernetes applications.
+On the DevOps side, I work with docker swarm, Kubernetes, and docker-compose.
+I’m happy to use helm for managing my Kubernetes applications.

-I made this blog to share my experiences with anyone who may like these things and I hope that this blog can help someone else. please email me if you have any questions or feedback.
+I made this blog to share my experiences with anyone who may be interested in these domains.
+I hope that this blog can help others to improve their skills.
+Please feel free to contact me if you have any questions or feedback.

-Best
+Best regards
 Mohsen Mirzakhani